redshadowz/SimpleAH/README.md

 I renamed it SimpleAH so that it wouldn't interfere with the new Aux.
 I can't guarantee there are no bugs, but I tested it as much as I could.

 This picture shows the buy tab.
 All searches are saved as buttons on the left(Quick Buy).
-There is a checkbox next to keep that search at the top.
-You can shift-click to highlight multiples.
+There is a checkbox next to each search to keep that search at the top.
+You can shift-click to highlight multiples items.
 You can also buy from the sell tab.

 <img width="751" height="383" alt="Image" src="https://github.com/user-attachments/assets/d7105878-8b00-4fe9-89d7-f6830775e503" />